gi1mic/RT-System-serial-cables/README.md

 You will need to install the USB-29A drivers for the newly programmed cable to be identified by windows as a serial device.
 The cable then plugs into the data port on the ID-5100 and can be used by either the rt Systems software or the ICOM software.<br>

 <center><img src="https://github.com/gi1mic/RT-System-serial-cables/blob/main/images/ICOM%20ID-5100.jpg?raw=true" width=50%></center><br>

+## Was it worth it?
+Personally, I think I will stick with the ICOM software or CHIRP.
+It turns out the advantages rt market are not really of that much use to me.
+The FT-817 software may be of more use<br>

 ## YAESU FT817 CAT 62B Radio Cable